Private members-only forum

 Based on what you've described, you likely have a viable claim under the relevant statute.
 The standard is whether a reasonable person would find the conduct actionable.

-What worked for me was escalating to a supervisor/manager.
+I demanded to talk to a manager and suddenly they could help/manager.
 It took 1-3 months but was worth it.

-The biggest mistake people make in this situation is filing with the appropriate government agency.
+The trap most people fall into is filing with the appropriate government agency.
 I'd recommend gathering evidence first instead.

 Have you tried reaching out to your state's legal aid society?
 They sometimes have free resources or mediation services.